DarkgreyDevelopment/Werkr.App/docs/articles/FeatureList.md

 - Run tasks inside or outside of a workflow
   - Implements a UI for creating and scheduling tasks.
   - Tasks outside of a workflow can only be triggered "immediately", based on a schedule, or on a time interval.
+    - Meaning that tasks outside a workflow cannot be triggered by filewatch, outside task completion, or workflow completion.

 <br/>